 Default: Arial

-A string setting font for the title and readout (if any).
+A string setting font for title, readout, and/or Done button.
 See Psychtoolbox Screen('TextFont') for more information on font names.

-A number or vector that is mouse button number(s) to click to drag the slider.
-For all other buttons a click means record response = current slider position.
+If showbutton above = <cd>false<cd>, this is a number or vector that is mouse button number(s) to click to drag the slider.
+For all other buttons a click means record response = current slider value.
+If showButton = <cd>true<cd> then all mouse buttons work the same.

 You can vary or allow the subject to adjust the following properties of an object of this type when it's running.
 If you need to make other properties adjustable, you can edit the element type code—see Element Type Programming Manual.